 Christian Prayer and Worship is held weekly in the two student groups: QUEST (for Protestants in the mainline traditions) and ARISE (formerly Campus Christian Fellowship).
 In addition, there are occasional inter-denominational services held on campus.
 A schedule of local worship services is available from the Campus Ministry office.

 A Hannukah Celebration is held in the fall.
 Transportation is provided to services for the High Holy Days.
 The Seder Meal is celebrated on campus each spring.

 The Marist College Retreat Program offers Retreats throughout the year for all students.
 They are organized and run by trained Student Retreat Leaders.

 This Retreat is offered to all First-Year Students.
 It is a overnight program which gives students a chance to meet other classmates while sharing on topics such as adjusting to college and making room for God.
-This Retreat is held at the Marist Brothers Retreat House in Esopus, NY.
+This Retreat is held at the Mariapolis in Hyde Park, NY.

 Other Retreat Opportunities

 Outdoor retreats, topical retreats, and other retreats are offered throughout the year (Yoga, Cooking, Women's, Men's, Buddhist, etc).
 The various groups within Campus Ministry offer Retreats each year.
 These include: the Catholic Student Retreat, QUEST (Protestant) Retreat, Men's Retreat and the Women's Spirituality Group Retreat.